-Asset class Target allocation Long-Term Expected Real Rate of Return

-Fixed income 30.00% 0.50%
+Asset Class Target Allocation Long-term Expected Real Rate of Return Fixed Income Equities 30.00% 70.00% 0.50% 9.20% Total 100.00%

-Equities 70.00% 9.20%

-Total 100.00%

-^{}Net of Inflation
+Net of Inflation

 Discount Rate: In order to measure the total OPEB liability, as of June 30, 2020, for the State OPEB Fund, a single equivalent rate of 7.06% was used, as compared with last year's discount rate of 7.30%.
 This is comprised of the yield or index rate for 20 year tax-exempt general obligation bonds with an average rating of AA or higher (2.21% per the Municipal Bond Index Rate) along with other factors.
-The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employer will be made at the current level as leveraged over the last five years, adjusted for annual projected changes in headcount.
+The projection of cash flows used to determine the discount rate assumed the contributions from members and from the employer will be made at the current level as leveraged over the last five years, adjusted for annual projected changes in headcount.
 Projected future benefit payments for all current plan members were projected through 2118.